ruby/ruby/doc/yjit.md

 git checkout yjit
 ```

-The uJIT `ruby` binary can be built with either GCC or Clang.
+The YJIT `ruby` binary can be built with either GCC or Clang.
 We recommend enabling debug symbols so that assertions are enabled during development as this makes debugging easier.
 More detailed build instructions are provided in the [Ruby README](https://github.com/ruby/ruby#how-to-compile-and-install).

 ```
 autoconf